samuelhbne/ecs-rolling-update/README.md

 The Github Action workflows of this project will check potential risks and vulnerabilities in Terraform IaC code and application docker images.

-In real world projects, more sophisticated tests like unit-tests, code rule check, performance tests shall be introduced into the pipelines although did not implemented here.
+In real world projects, more sophisticated tests like unit-tests, code rule checks, performance tests shall be introduced into the pipelines although did not implemented from upstream (Nginx).

 ### Terraform-Security